eCook Meal

 JEERA RICE

 Place a pot over medium-high heat with a drizzle of oil.
 When hot, add the cumin seeds and fry until the seeds begin to pop and splutter.
-Add in the remaining chopped chilli (to taste) and the rinsed rice.
+Add in the remaining chopped Chilli (to taste) and the rinsed rice.
 Toast the rice in the pan for 1-2 minutes then stir through 450ml of salted water.
 Bring to the boil, then reduce the heat and simmer for 8-10 minutes until most of the water has been absorbed.
 Keeping the lid on, remove from the heat and set aside to steam for a further 10 minutes.
 Drain if necessary, add ½ of the chopped coriander to the pot, and fluff up with a fork.

 ALMOST THERE